LouLouLibs/TigerFetch.jl/README.md

 This package downloads TIGER/Line shapefiles from the US Census Bureau FTP server.

-This was mostly written for personal use and to learn about julia's capabilities to generate cli tools.
+This was written for personal use and to learn about julia's capabilities to generate cli tools.
 Thus the package is fairly lean and does not convert shapefiles into dataframes or GeoJSON.
+The package has only been tested for the 2024 files, but could be extended to accomodate other vintages.
 For serious use, you'd probably be better off using [tigris](https://github.com/walkerke/tigris)

 ## Installation